Daily Study Plan for PTE Academic 2025 PSA Study coaching

 Day 7: Light Revision + Strategy

-• Revise templates (Essay, Describe Image, Summarize)
+• Revise templates (Essay, Describe Image, Summarize).

-• Revisit common vocabulary
+• Revisit common vocabulary.

-• Meditate or relax—don’t overwork on Sundays
+• Meditate or relax , don’t overwork on Sundays.

-• Visualize test-day flow and build confidence
+• Visualize test-day flow and build confidence.

-Additional Daily Habits
+Additional Daily Habits for PTE Exam

 • Spend 1 hour daily reading newspapers or journals